Success sparks Socks for literacy! campaign

 One of Decoda Literacy Solutions’ values is courage.
 We know that courage is necessary to move literacy forward, to develop innovative solutions and to take risks to address complex situations.

 Marilyn Cobban, owner of Blue Sky Clothing Co., is a testament to how courage, resiliency and a book can change a life.
 She created a meaningful business and saw it grow to nine retail stores, a thriving web store, and multiple wholesale locations across the continent.

-Her own history and connection to literacy sparked the ‘Sock it to Literacy!’ campaign that has raised more than $42,000 for literacy in BC between 2016 and 2020.
+Her own history and connection to literacy sparked the ‘Socks for literacy!’ campaign that has raised more than $42,000 for literacy in BC between 2016 and 2020.

 “I didn’t finish high school and I always felt bad that I was undereducated,” says Marilyn.
 “You need to feel good about yourself to be successful.
 That’s why I support literacy.”

 Marilyn left high school partway through Grade 9, married young, abused alcohol and drugs and held a series of low-wage jobs.
 Then, when Marilyn was 30, her husband was killed in an industrial accident.

 “It taught me that life can be unpredictably short,” she says.
 “I wanted to somehow make a difference.”